fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Copy address fields values to the other address group on the frontend when "same as address" checkbox is checked for better compatibility with some plugins.
 * Fixed: Do not apply database migrations when activating the plugin on a multisite installation.
 * Fixed: Untranslatable strings originated from WooCommerce.
+* Fixed: Layout for the coupon code apply button for some themes.

 = 3.2.1 - 2024-08-05 =